adubbya/elevate-vg-gui/README.md

 ### Software (games)

-> Future releases will be less strict with softwre location
+> Future releases will be less strict with software location

 The software directory contains subfolders with the appropriate platform name (created during initial setup). *Games not placed in the appropriate platform subfolder will be ignored*